-The Food and Drug Administration (FDA) has approved three Covid-19 vaccines for use under Emergency Use Authorizations (EUA).
+The Food and Drug Administration (FDA) has approved three COVID-19 vaccines for use under Emergency Use Authorizations (EUA).
 They include Pfizer's mRNA vaccine, Moderna's mRNA vaccine, and an adenovirus vector vaccine made by Janssen (a subsidiary of Johnson & Johnson).
 Many other COVID-19 vaccine candidates are currently in development.

 The federal government allocates first doses of the two-dose vaccines each week and then matches those with second-dose allocations three or four weeks later, according to the dosing interval of the vaccine.
-Philadelphia was allocated approximately 20,000 first doses combined of the Pfizer and Moderna vaccines per week through much of January, but first-dose allocations rose in February to closer to 30,000 per week, with total allocations as of February 22 just above 50,000 doses.
+Philadelphia was allocated approximately 20,000 first doses combined of the Pfizer and Moderna vaccines per week through much of January, but first-dose allocations rose in February to closer to 30,000 per week, with total allocations as of March 22 almost 74,000 doses.
+Beginning the week of March 1, Philadelphia has started to receive allocations of the single dose Johnson & Johnson vaccine, which is expected to increase in quantity over the coming weeks.
 Note that doses allocated in a given week are shipped the following week, so they are first available for administration approximately 10 days after the dates shown on the graph below.